Health Research Council of New Zealand

 The Health Research Council of New Zealand (HRC) is a Crown agency of the New Zealand Government.

 It is responsible for managing the government's investment in health research for the public good.

 The HRC was established under the Health Research Council Act 1990.

+Leadership

 Since January 2016, HRC's board has been chaired by Dr Lester Levy.
 The Council's Chief Executive since February 2020 is Professor Sunny Collings.
+In July 2025 the council announced that they would be seeking a new CEO after Collings was appointed to lead the Health Quality and Safety Commission.

+Activities

 The statutory functions of the HRC include: